osHamad/internship-webscraper/README.md

 This application is meant to scrape the internet for intern positions from a predefined set of companies (mainly Ottawa or remote), and then send weekly/daily updates on new open positions through email.

+## Contributing

+Before contributing, please read the CONTRIBUTING.md file for any guidelines.
+This will include how to submit pull requests, naming conventions, tech stack, rules, etc.

 ## Prerequisites

 Ensure you have the following installed/setup on your system: